canvas-ai/canvas-electron/README.md

 - By sponsoring some quality coffee via
   - <https://opencollective.com/idncsk>
   - <https://www.buymeacoffee.com/idncsk>
-- **Or**, since I'd like to work on this project in an official part-time setup(stop saying open-source is free, it's not), by a monthly recurring payment of 10EUR (I tolerate some margin of error:) to IBAN: SK95 8330 0000 0023 0250 2806

 **Any suggestions welcome** ("you should use \<module\> to do \<stuff\> instead of \<whatever nightmare you have currently implemented\>"), as a hobby-programmer this is really appreciated!